jonnonz1/nz-statute-book/acts/public/2002/climate-change-response-act-2002.md

 ### 150 Formation of consolidated group
 (1) Any 2 or more participants who are members of a group may, in respect of any activity or activities listed in Schedule 3 or 4, elect to form and be treated as a consolidated group for the purposes of this Part and Part 5.
 (2) A consolidated group may, in addition to participants who are members of the group, include a member of the group that is not a participant, if that entity is to act as the nominated entity.
-(3) An election under subsection (1) must be made by giving notice to the chief executive in the prescribed form.
+(3) An election under subsection (1) must be made by giving notice to the EPA in the prescribed form.
 (4) A notice given under subsection (3) must—
   (a) include—
     (i) the names of each of the entities that are to be members of the consolidated group (and contact details of any member that is not registered as a participant); and